 A couple of months ago we looked at BAT’s glo, their stick-fed iQOS rival that’s currently being trialed in Japan.
 It still hasn’t been released in other markets, and BAT haven’t revealed their plans for it yet, so it could be a while before smokers in the UK have a chance to try it.
 Just so you know what you’re waiting for, however, Heat Not Burn UK set out to track one down.
-It was a struggle, but last week one of our agents finally managed to get his hands on the elusive device.
+It was a struggle, but last week one of our agents finally managed to get his hands on the elusive device so we can bring you a BAT glo preview.

 Because of how our glo was obtained (no, we didn’t steal it) it didn’t come in its usual retail packaging, so that won’t be included in this review.
 It did come with a full pack of Bright Tobacco sticks to feed it with, so it was thoroughly tested as well as being poked, prodded and generally fiddled with.
 So what’s it like?